Classical Hollywood cinema

 In film criticism, classical Hollywood cinema is both a narrative and visual style of filmmaking that first developed in the 1910s to 1920s during the later years of the silent film era.
-It then became characteristic of United States cinema during the Golden Age of Hollywood from about 1927, with the advent of sound film, until the arrival of New Hollywood productions in the 1960s.
-It eventually became the most powerful and persuasive style of filmmaking worldwide.

-Similar or associated terms include classical Hollywood narrative, the Golden Age of Hollywood, Old Hollywood, and classical continuity.
-The period is also referred to as the studio era, which may also include films of the late silent era.
+It then became characteristic of United States cinema during the Golden Age of Hollywood from 1927, with the advent of sound film, until the 1960s and the arrival of New Hollywood productions such as Bonnie and Clyde and The Graduate.
+During the intervening forty years, it was the most powerful and pervasive style of filmmaking worldwide.
+Similar or associated terms include classical Hollywood narrative, Old Hollywood, and classical continuity.

 History

 Silent era and emergence of the classical style

 For millennia, the only visual standard of narrative storytelling art was the theatre.
 Since the first narrative films in the mid-late 1890s, filmmakers have sought to capture the power of live theatre on the cinema screen.
 Most of these filmmakers started as directors on the late 19th-century stage, and likewise, most film actors had roots in vaudeville (e.g. the Marx Brothers) or theatrical melodramas.
 Visually, early narrative films had adapted little from the stage, and their narratives had adapted very little from vaudeville and melodrama.
-Before the visual style which would become known as "classical continuity", scenes were filmed in full shot and used carefully choreographed staging to portray plot and character relationships.
+Before the visual style which would become known as "classical continuity," scenes were filmed in full shot and used carefully choreographed staging to portray plot and character relationships.
 Editing technique was extremely limited, and mostly consisted of close-ups of writing on objects for their legibility.